Page: 1 2 3

 Download this section as a print-friendly PDF document.

 The University collects a wide range of personal data relating to staff and students for the University's purposes and to meet its external obligations.
-Both these types of data collection may result in the eventual transfer of personal data to third parties, which the University must ensure is permitted under the DPA 1998.
+Both these types of data collection may result in the eventual transfer of personal data to third parties, which the University must ensure is permitted under the Data Protection legislation.

 In order for the University as a data controller to lawfully process personal data one of the following conditions must be met: